-How healthy is it to live in Pennsylvania?
-The state is up two spots to 26th in the 2012 edition of America’s Health Rankings® by the United Health Foundation.
+How healthy is living in Pennsylvania?
+It’s improving – but not enough to nudge the state from its ranking of 29 in the 2013 edition of America’s Health Rankings® by the United Health Foundation.

 For more details see the United Health Foundation’s latest findings on Pennsylvania.

 Trust for America’s Health is another source for key Pennsylvania health quality findings.

 In addition, 2010’s federal health reform, the Affordable Care Act (ACA), included the creation of a prevention fund to provide more than $16 billion over the next 10 years to invest in effective, proven prevention efforts, like childhood obesity prevention and tobacco cessation, and the site has a report on how it impacts Pennsylvaniahere.

 Get local health results